A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 How to Freeze Pie Crust

 • Flatten it: Flatten the dough into discs.
-This will make thawing and storing much more sufficient.
+This will make thawing and storing much more efficient.

 • Wrap It Up: Wrap it tightly in several layers of plastic wrap.
-You want to make sure no air gets in and dries out the dough or give it that weird freezer taste.
+You want to ensure that no air gets in and dries out the dough or gives it a weird freezer taste.

 • Bag It: Next, place your wrapped dough into a Ziploc bag for extra protection.
-I also place it in a freezer container as well.
+I also place it in a freezer container.

 • Label It: Don’t forget to label your dough with the date.
 It will last about three months in the freezer (Truth be told, I’ve used a 6-month-old pie crust, and it tasted just fine!)